cabforum/smime/SBR.md

 **Certificate Policy (or CP)**: A set of rules that indicates the applicability of a named Certificate to a particular community and/or PKI implementation with common security requirements.

+**Certification Practice Statement (or CPS)**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.

 **Certificate Problem Report**: Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates.

+**Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles). e.g. a Section in a CA’s CPS or a Certificate template file used by CA software.

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

-**Certification Authority (or CA)**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
-The term applies equally to both Root CAs and Subordinate CAs.

-**Certification Practice Statement (or CPS)**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.

-**Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles). e.g. a Section in a CA’s CPS or a Certificate template file used by CA software.

-**Certificate Requester**: A natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party that completes and submits a Certificate Request on behalf of the Applicant.

-**Contract Signer**: A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.

 **Control**: "Control" (and its correlative meanings, "controlled by" and "under common control with") means possession, directly or indirectly, of the power to: (1) direct the management, personnel, finances, or plans of such entity; (2) control the election of a majority of the directors ; or (3) vote that portion of voting shares required for "control" under the law of the entity's Jurisdiction of Incorporation or Registration but in no case less than 10%.